2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification: Details of the hardware-aware 2D selective scan operator

 \section{Details of the hardware-aware 2D selective scan operator}

 In this section, we detail the hardware-aware 2D selective scan operator in 2DMamba introduced in section \ref{subsec:method_cuda}.
-The forward pass of the 2D selective scan, implemented as a fused kernel with 2D tiling, is formulated as follows:
+The forward pass of the 2D selective scan, implemented as a fused kernel with 2D tiling, is formulated in the algorithm below.
+The backward pass of 2DMamba follows a similar structure but involves four 2D selective scans: one horizontal and one vertical scan to reconstruct intermediate variables from the forward pass, and one horizontal reverse and one vertical reverse scan to propagate gradients.

-{\textbf{SSM parameters:}} where $T$ represents the height and width of a tile and $K_H$, $K_W$ represents the number of tiles along height and width dimension.
-Thus, $H=K_h * T$ and $W = K_w * T$.
-We also assume $N=\mathcal{O}(H+W)$.
-In the algorithm, green color highlights the extra HBM transactions of 2DMamba compared to vanilla Mamba.
+{\textbf{SSM parameters:}} \textbf{Memory access complexity}.
+In the algorithm, we use $T$ to denote the height and width of a tile, and $K_H$, $K_W$ to represent the number of tiles along height and width dimensions.
+Thus, we have $H = K_h \times T$ and $W = K_w \times T$.
+We also assume $N = \mathcal{O}(H + W)$.
+We further use green color to highlight the extra HBM transactions of 2DMamba compared to the vanilla Mamba.
 Specifically, for each tile, an extra row and column for every state dimension must be read and written to concatenate tiles.
 This adds an extra memory access complexity of $\mathcal{O}(NT)$ per tile.
-The total extra memory access complexity is therefore $K_h * K_w *\mathcal{O}(NT) = \mathcal{O}(N(H + W))$.
-Since $N=\mathcal{O}(H+W)$, this simplifies to $\mathcal{O}(H*W) = \mathcal{O}(L)$, where $L$ the the sequence length.
+The total extra memory access complexity is therefore $K_h \times K_w \times\mathcal{O}(NT) = \mathcal{O}(N(H + W))$.
+Since we assume $N=\mathcal{O}(H+W)$, this simplifies to $\mathcal{O}(H\times W) = \mathcal{O}(L)$, where $L$ the the sequence length.
 Thus, the extra memory access complexity matches that of vanilla Mamba, ensuring the total memory access complexity remains $ \mathcal{O}(L)$.

-The backward pass of 2DMamba follows a similar structure but involves four 2D selective scans: one horizontal and one vertical scan to reconstruct intermediate variables from the forward pass, and one horizontal reverse and one vertical reverse scan to propagate gradients.
-The memory access complexity remains $\mathcal{O}(L)$, consistent with the forward pass.
+\textbf{Correctness}.
+The 2D scan is decomposed into a horizontal scan and a vertical scan, which are performed sequentially.
+That is, we first conduct the horizontal scan, and after it's done, we then conduct the vertical scan.
+However, each scan itself is conducted by a GPU scanner in parallel, ensuring the overall efficiency.
+This sequential process guarantees the correctness of the decomposition.
+Meanwhile, the correctness of the 1D parallel scan algorithm is elaborated by the vanilla Mamba.